Mastering the Feature-Benefit Tie Down

 Say that I were going to try to sell an iPod to a customer – what sort of tie downs would I look to ask?
 In the early 2000s, the competition was slim – although the Zune was developed as a counterpoint, it failed to have the same storage, battery features, iTunes functionality, and brand appeal.
 At the time of its inception, pain points may have been more tied to the Walkman.
 Asking questions like “How do you listen to music?” would have pointed out that people had to lug around CDs and batteries everywhere they went. iTunes meant that customers were able to make music purchases online rather than at stores, and wouldn’t have to buy a CD if they only liked one song.
 This enormous appeal reshaped the music industry, and the product practically sold itself – the main barrier was the $399 price tag.

 Ultimately, the feature benefit tie down relies on a solid understanding of both your product/service, the needs of the customer, and the grit to stick the sale to them.
-Put these together, and the sales will follow.
+Put these together into a feature benefit tie down, and the sales will follow.